 One of the fastest ways of removing heat from the body is by spraying it with a fine mist of lukewarm water.
 “We spray the body from all directions with finely misted room-temperature water.
 A fan blows to evaporate this water off the skin.
 When water evaporates, it lowers the body’s temperature very quickly,” said

-Dr Phua Ghee Chee, Senior Consultant at the
+A/Prof Phua Ghee Chee, Senior Consultant at the

 Department of Respiratory and Critical Care Medicine,

 Singapore General Hospital (SGH), a member of the

 “The bigger the area that is misted, the faster the body is able to lose heat,” Dr Phua added.
 Ice-cold water is unsuitable because it causes the patient to shiver – the body’s natural reaction to keep warm – and that causes heat to be retained instead.